altruios/namshubettulpa/public/namshubettulpa/chapters/to-stab-at-thee.md

 It was barely held together by wide swatches of non sticky webbing.
 It was about half his size and he could pick it up with one hand, it was lighter than a baseball.
 And they were done in seconds~
+'K::Thank the spiders, Kent, keep in their good graces.'
+*Kent looked up, and nodded curtly*
+'K::Eh, close enough...'
-*Kent held the webbing in one hand, he held it out to his left and it caught a knife* ~He saw movement in the corner of his eye and Kent turned to face Martha poking out of the kitchen~ 'K::Keep focus, four knives...'
+~He saw movement in the corner of his eye: Martha poking out of the kitchen~ *Kent held the webbing in one hand, he held it out to his left and it caught a knife* 'K::Keep focus, four knives...'
 *Kent pulled the knife out from the goo and tossed it against the wall* ~It stuck there, slowly sliding down, trailing like a snail~ *The doorbell rung*
 "FL__F::I think that's the Relux..."
 *Flanagan left to the front door*
+~Kent was incredulous~
+'K::Sure...
+Ignore the person throwing knives in the other room.
+Answer the door...'
 ~Sonny was below her spiders, she too received a net~ *Sonny and Wilbert ran through the foyer towards the kitchen's other entrance* ~Kent took a moment to collect himself...~